scottishgovernment/economicactionplan.mygov.scot/pages/innovation/3-sectors-and-places.md

 ## Key points:

+* Optimise and recalibrate partnership with Industry Leadership Groups
+* Continue to fund our Innovation Centre programme
 * Establishing the National Manufacturing Institute for Scotland and targeting up to £18 million of European funding to establish  an Advanced Manufacturing Challenge  Fund
 * A new £56 million Medicines Manufacturing Innovation Centre will put Scotland at the forefront of pharmaceutical and fine chemical manufacturing
 * £4.2m to build on our strengths in precision medicine